 In today’s sports and reporting, journalists are a kind of Conan Doyle’s most famous fictional detective in literature, Sherlock Holmes.

 Sports journalists have to deal with a lot of facts and statistics in order to support their articles with information and increase trust, to investigate the connection between money, sports and sponsorship, and to pursue transparency and accountability from governments and authorities.

-Still, what is a great detective without their signature hat, pipe and magnifying glass.
-In sports reporting, the magnifying glass is the statistics that makes the backbone of a match report, an exclusive interview or an insightful original story behind the numbers.
+Still, what is a great detective without his signature hat, a pipe and a magnifying glass?
+In sports reporting, the magnifying glass is the statistics that make the backbone of a match report, an exclusive interview or an insightful original story behind the numbers.

-Semantic technology stores the statement ‘Wayne Rooney plays for England’, for example, in the form of a subject-predicate (verb)-object statement, also called a triple.
+A semantic graph database like Ontotext’s GraphDB stores the statement ‘Wayne Rooney plays for England’, for example, in the form of a subject-predicate-object statement, also called a triple.
 ‘Wayne Rooney’ is the subject, ‘plays for’ is the predicate, and ‘England’ is the object, with the predicate showing the relationship between the subject and object.

-Open data surely contributes to content creation.
+Open Data surely contributes to better content creation.
 It can provide the raw numbers for reporters to back their investigative stories with.
-Having the technology to easily store, reuse and manage data, sports journalists focus their efforts and time on writing what the data actually reveals and have enough time for the exclusive reporting, investigative analyses or interviews.
+Thus, sports journalists can focus their efforts on writing what the data actually reveals and have enough time for the exclusive reporting, investigative analyses or interviews.